-Naturally, there are a few more categories of games that were not mentioned, but that is because they are developed on the same languages as other categories and there is a big overlap in what they allow you to do.
-Additionally, some programming languages were left out because they are used for niche projects and do not have a major presence, or because the language was used for games heavily in the past, but is rarely used now.
-For example, VR/AR/MR titles are typically developed on C++ or C# just like most AAA games.
+Naturally, there are a few more categories of games that were not mentioned, but that is because they are developed in the same game development languages as other categories and there is a big overlap in what they allow you to do.
+Additionally, some programming languages were left out because they are used for niche projects and do not have a major presence, or because a certain game development language was used for games heavily in the past, but is rarely used now.
+For example, VR/AR/MR titles are typically developed on C++ or C# programming languages, just like most AAA games.
 Another example is Python, a language broadly used for game programming in the past century, but rarely used now.

-As complex as it can be to select a language for the development of your game, there are so many more considerations and factors that go into delivering the final product.
+As complex as it can be to select a language for game development, there are so many more considerations and factors that go into delivering the final product.
 You have project managers, software engineers, designers, business analysts, and so many other specialists working together.
 In these conditions, it is perfectly normal to need some level of help.
-Whether you need help with a certain stage of the development that can be handled by one video game programmer or want a full team of experts to do it all for you from start to finish, you can hire another company for this service.
+Whether you need help with a certain stage of game development that can be handled by one programming specialist or want a full team of experts to do it all for you from start to finish, you can hire another company for this service.